Heritage is Now

 Background on Pennsylvania’s 12 Heritage Areas

 Established in 1989, Pennsylvania’s Heritage Areas Program is a national model operating in 57 of 67 counties throughout the Commonwealth, with 5 of the 12 areas considered National Heritage Areas.
-Pennsylvania’s Heritage Areas encompass almost every major historical site, population center, and tourist attraction the Pennsylvania has to offer.
+Pennsylvania’s Heritage Areas encompass almost every major historical site, population center, and tourist attraction that Pennsylvania has to offer.
 The Heritage Area Program is a comprehensive, multi-faceted regional strategic initiative to conserve and enhance key resources and promote a region’s heritage for tourism development.

 Each of the 12 Heritage Areas are managed separately and are as unique as the history, resources and communities they work to preserve, enhance, and grow.
 Through partnerships (regional, businesses, communities, etc.) and grass-roots planning, historic, cultural, natural, scenic, and recreation resources are preserved and developed to strengthen regional economies with a goal of increasing tourism, creating new jobs, and developing investment opportunities.